NetAngels/celery-tasktree/README.rst

 adds an optional ``callback`` parameter.

 Callback can be a subtask or a list of subtasks (not the TaskSet).
-Behind the scene, when a task with callback is invoked, it executes function's main code, then builds a TaskSet, invokes it asynchronously and attaches the ``TaskSetResut`` as the attribute named ``async_result`` to function's return value.
+Behind the scenes, when a task with callback is invoked, it executes function's main code, then builds a TaskSet, invokes it asynchronously and attaches the ``TaskSetResut`` as the attribute named ``async_result`` to function's return value.